fhswf/shem/design.md

 ### Orchestrator
 All modules are started, controlled, and stopped by the orchestrator.
 The orchestrator is the only part of SHEM that runs directly on hardware instead of being containerized.

 Because of this central role, the orchestrator should depend on as little dependencies as possible in order to keep the trusted computing base small.
+It is written in Go and uses only Go's standard library.
+Its only dependencies are that it calls podman to manage modules and relies on systemd to be started.

 Functionality of the orchestrator include
 - downloading, verifying, updating, starting and stopping modules